Lorentzian homogeneous Ricci-flat metrics on almost abelian Lie groups: Abstract

 \section{Abstract}

-When the maximal isometry group of a four-dimensional spacetime acts simply transitively, such a Ricci-flat metric is uniquely determined to be the Petrov solution.
+When the identity component of the full isometry group of a four-dimensional spacetime acts simply transitively, the unique Ricci-flat metric is the Petrov solution.
 This isometry group is almost abelian; that is, its Lie algebra contains an abelian ideal of codimension one.
 In this paper, we study Lorentzian left-invariant metrics on almost abelian Lie groups of dimension four or higher.
 In particular, we construct a Ricci-flat but non-flat metric that generalizes the Petrov solution to arbitrarily high dimensions.
 The generalized solution is geodesically complete and admits closed timelike curves.
+The construction of the closed timelike curves is new even in the four-dimensional Petrov solution, as it requires no identification of coordinates.